Saint Seiya Awakening: Tips and Tricks for Beginners

 The investing conglomerate Tencent joined forces with the Singapore branch of Youzu and released, earlier this summer, a mobile game that is deserving of the Saint Seiya IP.
-We won’t dwell much on just how good of a game this is; if you’d like to see what we think about it, you can check it out here.
+We won’t dwell much on just how good of a game this is; if you’d like to see what we think about it, you can check it out the review.
 Suffice it to say that Saint Seiya Awakening: Knights of the Zodiac is an awesome game and you should definitely try it out.

 In this article, we’d like to focus on the most important things Saint Seiya beginners need to know in order to start their playthrough on the right foot.
 Before we go any further, though, you might want to consider re-rolling your account.
 We’re not saying you absolutely need to do it, but, if you didn’t happen to land on any of the good starting Saints, it’d be a pity to commit to the set-up.